 The pilot scheme is targeted at addressing known barriers within medical and dental careers.
 Although it is anticipated that the majority of awards made will be to medics and dentists, research-qualified clinical professionals working in the NHS at the equivalent of consultant level within their profession who consider they could submit a strong proposal are able to apply.
 It is recognised that there are barriers to engaging with research across clinical professions, and consideration of appropriate support to address the variety of barriers encountered across different professions will inform progress beyond the pilot.

-Research partners must already have an ongoing peer-reviewed research programme (funded by MRC or other research council, NIHR, Wellcome, CRUK, BHF and so on) for the duration of the planned partnership.
+Research partners must already have an ongoing peer-reviewed research programme (for example, an MRC programme grant, NIHR BRC funding or programme grant for Applied Research (PGfAR) or similar from other research councils, Wellcome, CRUK, BHF and so on) for the duration of the planned partnership.
 They must also be based at an institution eligible to hold research council funding.

 Projects are welcome across all areas of the partnering funders’ remits and interests and are open to clinicians in any specialty, including dentistry.
 Applications may range from basic discovery science to translational and developmental clinical research, and may address research questions from disease-specific mechanistic hypotheses through to research in priority areas such as population health, public health and molecular pathology as outlined in MRC’s strategic plan.
 Applications addressing global health issues resulting in primary benefit to those living in low and middle income countries (LMIC), or those proposing interdisciplinary approaches are also welcomed.
 The proposed project should be tailored to the interests of and expertise of the applicant and research partner, and designed to provide a mutually beneficial collaboration for both parties.

 Institutional support required